lrq3000/pyFileFixity/README.rst

    have set a resilience\_rate at least 0.5), contrary to Parchives (PAR1/PAR2).
 Thus, you can only repair a file if you still have it on your filesystem.
-If it's missing, pyFileFixity cannot do anything (yet, this may be implemented in the future).
+If it's missing, pyFileFixity cannot do anything (yet, this will be implemented in the future).

 Note that the tools were meant for data archival (protect files that you won't modify anymore), not for system's files watching nor to protect